sunpech/sunpech-blog-hugo/README.md

 ## TODO:
 * Move all images to be local, instead of hosted on Blogspot.
 * Change http to use https where possible.
+* Update Taxonomies page, Tags.
+Include some kind of intro for page.